Ocean City's 'home field advantage' an all-day event as high school hosts playoff triple header

-Scheduling games in the morning was possible because the New Jersey Education Association was having its convention and there was no school on Friday.
+Scheduling games in the morning was possible because the New Jersey Education Association was having its convention in Atlantic City and there was no school Friday.

 “All the teams were set to play on Friday, so I said we might as well stack it on to make it a big day for people," Haines said.
 "To have all three is perfect.
 I got my same workers all day.
-Moorestown has playoff games in three sports today also but they're all over the place (one Moorestown game was the girls soccer game against Ocean City)."
+Moorestown has playoff games in three sports today also, but they're all over the place."

-Brent Hanley was there in the morning with members of his family to watch daughter, Brooke Hanley, and her Ocean City field hockey teammates play Clearview Regional in a South Jersey Group III semifinal game.
+Brent Hanley was there in the morning with members of his family to watch daughter Brooke and her Ocean City field hockey teammates play Clearview Regional in a South Jersey Group III semifinal.
 The weather was sunny and a bit breezy, but good for this time of year.

-Hanley said he would be back at 6 p.m. to watch the Red Raiders football team play Mainland Regional, it biggest rival.

-"This is great," said Hanley, an Upper Township resident.
-"There was a really nice crowd here and it was a really good game (a 2-1 Ocean City victory).
-Ocean City went up 2-0 and then Clearview scored.
+"This is great," said Hanley, of Upper Township.
+"There was a really nice crowd here, and it was a really good game (a 2-1 Ocean City victory).
+Ocean City went up 2-0, and then Clearview scored.
 It was a nail biter at the end."

-"It's really neat for the school to have three teams playing on the same day and all at home."
+"It's really neat for the school to have three teams playing on the same day and all at home," he said.

-In between the field hockey and girls soccer game, players and staff members worked to change the field from field hockey to soccer.
+In between the field hockey and girls soccer games — both of which Ocean City won — players and staff members worked to change the field to accommodate the next sport.

-O.C. field hockey player Ally Leeds was walking out of the complex after the game, but said she'd be back to for the football game.

-"Today was a big game for us.
-Hopefully we'll win all three," said Leeds, a senior and Margate resident.
+Gavin West scored once and added an assist to lead the top-seeded Hammonton High School boys…

 Kathy Moran, the Ocean City head athletic trainer, was there for each game.
 Tom Park did the public address announcing for all three.

-"It's a hard job and a long day," said Moran, a Northfield resident.
-"I'll have to stay on my toes the all day long, and stay bundled up too."
+"It's a hard job and a long day," said Moran, of Northfield.
+"I'll have to stay on my toes all day long and stay bundled up, too."

 Haines said he hoped to enjoy the three games as much as he could.

-Park, Ocean City's longtime P.A. announcer, said his record is four games in one day, accomplished on August 28 as Ocean City hosted the Battle at the Beach in high school football.
+Park, Ocean City's longtime P.A. announcer, said his record is four games in one day, accomplished Aug.
+28 as Ocean City hosted the Battle at the Beach in high school football.

-"I keep the same style for each game, and I try to same energy when I say the names," said Park, a Somers Point resident.
+"I keep the same style for each game, and I try to (keep the) same energy when I say the names," said Park, of Somers Point.
 "Each athlete deserves the same energy.
 I take each game as it goes.
 It's amazing (that Ocean City) has three teams this good at this point (in the playoff season)."

 110621-pac-nws-oceancity